 Brown pelicans live year-round in the U.S. Virgin Islands, Puerto Rico, and the southeastern coast.
 They also migrate to spend winters in central California and summers on the Northwest and mid-Atlantic coasts.
 They find habitats around coastal beaches and lagoons.
 Although their native range includes the Atlantic, Pacific, and Gulf coasts, brown pelicans spend a lot of time on small islands away from populated areas.

 Brown pelicans search for fish by flying low over the water.
-When they spot potential food, they dive down and use the bill and expandable pouch as a giant scoop to pick up fish and water.
-The water will drain out the sides and the fish will be pushed to the back of the throat.
-Sometimes, smaller birds will try to steal fish right out of a pelican’s mouth!
+When they spot potential food, they dive down and use their bill as a giant scoop to pick up fish and water.
+The water will drain out the sides of the bill's pouch and the fish will be pushed to the back of the throat.
+Sometimes smaller birds will try to steal fish right out of a pelican’s mouth.

 Normally a silent bird, brown pelicans will emit a low grunt on their nesting grounds.

 Animal Diversity Web, University of Michigan Museum of Zoology

 Our declining wildlife need urgent protection before they face serious risk of extinction.
 This bold vision for conservation funding could be the solution.Read More

 Urge Congress to stand up for polar bears and their young by opposing drilling in the Arctic National Wildlife Refuge.Read More

 Students ages 9-18 are invited to share their big idea through the "Every Elephant Counts" contest for a chance to win a trip to Botswana.Read More

 Get to know the amazing wildlife in your backyard and beyond.Read More